-In addition to energy efficiency and renewables, investments in other end-use are derived from projections for CCUS in industry, spending to meet the incremental cost of EVs and investment in EV charging infrastructure.

-While a portion of EV charging infrastructure - so-called "slow chargers" - are allocated to demand-side investments, "fast-charger" infrastructure is included under power sector distribution networks.
+In addition to energy efficiency and renewables, investments in other end-use are derived from projections for CCUS (carbon capture, utilisation and storage) in industry, spending to meet the incremental cost of EVs and investment in EV charging infrastructure.
+While a portion of EV charging infrastructure - that for installed for private use - is allocated to demand-side investments, publicly-accessible charging infrastructure is included under power sector distribution networks.